 Making on-time payments sounds obvious, and it should be.
 Many people still end up making late payments.
 This can do serious damage to your credit: payment history is the single most important component of your credit score.

 Keep Credit Utilization Low

-Another factor to consider is credit utilization, you really want to keep this under 3% of total credit if you can but try to never get it over 15%.
+Another factor to consider is credit utilization.
+You really want to keep this under 30% of total credit limit if you can.
+Lower is better!

 How To Cancel Your First Access Visa Card?

 Cancel By Phone: You can call (888) 267-7980 to cancel your First Access Card at any time.

 Is There A Fee For Closing My Account?

 Outside of the fees associated with your remaining balance, there is no fee for closing your account.